slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 10. By default, the solution is designed to perform automatic discovery of tables available in the source Serverless SQL database.
 Any table with the suffix of "_partitioned" or "Metadata" will be automatically added to the *orchestration.ProcessingControl* table.
 If you prefer to manually load the list of tables required for synchronization, please set the *AutoPopulateListOfTablesToSync* parameter in the *Sync Orchestration* pipeline to *false*.
 Then, review instructions for manually loading the ProcessingControl table in the *Next Steps and Additional Considerations* section below.

+11. By default, the solution will automatically add a clustered primary key index to each incrementally-updated table that does not have a primary key already.
+These primary keys will improve the efficiency of the incremental sync process.
+If you prefer to manage primary key creation manually, you may disable automatic primary key generation by setting the *AutoGeneratePrimaryKeys* parameter in the *Sync Orchestration* pipeline to *false*.

-11. Trigger the *Sync Orchestration* pipeline, as illustrated below.
+12. Trigger the *Sync Orchestration* pipeline, as illustrated below.
 ![Trigger orchestration pipeline now](Images/TriggerNow.png)

-12. Monitor pipeline execution, as illustrated below.
+13. Monitor pipeline execution, as illustrated below.
 ![Trigger orchestration pipeline now](Images/MonitorPipelineRuns.png)

-12. Create a scheduled trigger to execute the  *Sync Orchestration* pipeline in an automated manner on a desired schedule.
+14. Create a scheduled trigger to execute the  *Sync Orchestration* pipeline in an automated manner on a desired schedule.
 Note, since tables based on hourly snapshots of Dataverse data are the recommended data source for this solution, pipeline execution should be scheduled no more frequently than once per hour.

 ## Next Steps and Additional Considerations
 * If you chose to disable the automatic source table discovery feature by setting the *AutoPopulateListOfTablesToSync* parameter in the *Sync Orchestration* pipeline to *false*, please manually configure the data export process.
 You may do so by adding a list of tables that need to be synchronized to the `orchestration.ProcessingControl` table.
 For each table configuration record, please specify: